WPIOpenLearning/paper/README.md

-# paper
+# Paper
-IQP report for openlearning.wpi.edu
+This repository contains our IQP report for [openlearning.wpi.edu](https://openlearning.wpi.edu).